ipfs-inactive/blog/content/post/104-dht-deep-dive.md

 5. After the query is done take the `K` closest peers that we have not already failed at querying (i.e. we have heard from them or they are still in our queue) and return them
     - Note: for some API compatibility reasons go-ipfs also ensures that we have actually sent queries to all of the top `K` peers

-In the routing table section, we mentioned that we evict peers that have not been “recently useful” to us if we find a new peer that could take their spot in the bucket.
+In the routing table section, we mentioned that we evict peers that are "replaceable" if we find a new peer that could take their spot in the bucket.
-We define “recently” as the time period during which they are probabilistically expected to have been utilized in a refresh.
+In v0.5.0 we define a peer as "replaceable" if they have not been "useful" to us within the time period during which they are probabilistically expected to have been utilized in a refresh.
 That value is `Log(1/K) * Log(1 - Alpha/K) * refreshPeriod`, where Alpha is the number of peers dialed that can be simultaneously queried.
 Additionally, we define “useful” as responding within 2x the time it takes any other peer from our routing table to respond to us (this biases against peers that are slow, overloaded, unreliable, or have bad network connectivity to us).
-This definition of useful will likely change as we gather more information about the dynamics of the network and investigate relevant threat models.
+The definitions of replaceable and useful peers are likely to change as we gather more information about the dynamics of the network and investigate relevant threat models.

 ## Routing Particulars